Back to Podcast Guides

 Inner state What am I doing with the state that arises?
 Pause, feel the body, name the emotion, exhale, choose the next honest action.

-For the body-sensing side of this, read The Art and Science of Interoception.
+For the body-sensing side, read The Art and Science of Interoception.
 For a breath-based way to train the gap, read Functional Breathwork.

 Let the trigger become a cue, not a verdict

-Matt gives a very practical example: moments of anger, especially with close relationships, show him where he wants to react, be right, close his heart, or make someone else feel his frustration.8 His question becomes: what part of myself would I have to let go of to not stay trapped in this state?
+Matt gives a specific example: moments of anger with people close to him show him where he wants to react, be right, close his heart, or make someone else feel his frustration.
+The question he sits with is striking: what part of myself would I have to let go of to stay open here instead of closing down?

-That question can be powerful, but it needs NSM nuance.
-Sometimes anger needs clean expression, boundaries, repair, or protection.
-Sometimes it needs to be felt rather than spiritually bypassed.
-Sometimes it is a signal of real harm.
-And sometimes, as Matt points toward, it is an old identity demanding to run the system again.
+That question needs room for the full picture.
+Sometimes anger deserves clean expression, a firm boundary, repair, or protection.
+Sometimes it needs to be felt fully rather than spiritually bypassed.
+Sometimes it signals genuine harm.
+And sometimes, as Matt points toward, it is an old identity demanding to run the system one more time.

-Use a trigger protocol that includes both regulation and truth:
+A trigger protocol that holds both regulation and truth:

 1. Orient.
 Look around the room.
 Feel your feet.
 Let the body know where and when it is.